opengisch/QField-docs/documentation/how-to/tracking.en.md

 !![](../assets/images/tracking-badge.png)

-The feature(s) created by the tracking session is/are saved on every vertex recorded.
+The features created by the tracking session are saved on every vertex recorded.
 A rubberband line overlayed onto the map is attached to each tracking session, allowing you to glance at what has been recorded.